-Your Responsibility To Make Changes
+Your Responsibility to Make Changes

 It is your responsibility to keep your PEIA enrollment records up to date.
-You must notify your benefit coordinator or PEIA immediately of any changes in your participation status or in your family situation, and make the appropriate change to keep your PEIA coverage up to date.
-Examples of such changes include retirement or disability retirement, a change of address, a change in your marital status, or a dependent child no longer qualifying for coverage.
+You must notify PEIA immediately of any changes in your participation status or in your family situation, and make the appropriate change to keep your PEIA coverage up to date.
+Examples of such changes include a change of address, a change in your marital status, or a dependent child no longer qualifying for coverage.